-Greenhouse-type structures will not be allowed in the Red District and will be evaluated on a case-by-case basis in all other Sub-Districts.
+Greenhouse-style structures are generally discouraged and will be reviewed on a case-by-case basis.

 F. SIGNS

 Nameplate identification and house number signs, including signs indicating the age of a building or structure, shall be permitted in any District.
 No other signs shall be constructed, erected, or maintained on any property or structure in any District except as follows: